 Software and U.S. copyright law Unless it has been placed in the public domain, software is protected by the copyright law.
 The owner of a copyright holds the exclusive rights to the reproduction and distribution of his or her work.
 Therefore, it is illegal to duplicate or distribute software or its documentation without permission of the copyright owner.
 If you have purchased your copy, however, you may make a backup for your own use in case the original is damaged or fails to work.

 Loaning software If your software came with a clearly visible license agreement, or if you signed a registration card, READ THE LICENSE CAREFULLY before you use the software.
 Some licenses may restrict use to a specific computer.
 Copyright law does not permit you to run your software on two or more computers simultaneously unless the license agreement specifically allows it.
 It may be legal to loan your software to a friend temporarily as long as you do not keep a copy.

 Copying campus software for use at residence Software acquired by colleges and universities is usually licensed.
 The licenses restrict how and where the software may be legally used by members of the community.
 This applies to software installed on hard disks in microcomputer clusters, software distributed on disks by a campus lending library, and software available on a campus mainframe or network.
 Some institutional licenses permit copying for certain purposes.
-Consult Computing Services at x2950 if you are unsure about the use of a particular software product.
+Contact the IT Service Desk at 309-677-2964 if you are unsure about the use of a particular software product.

 Legality for "fair use" of software for educational purposes It is illegal for a faculty member or student to copy software for distribution among members of a class, or for other purposes, without prior permission of the author or publisher.